tristantreb/datascienceinpractice/README.md

 - Villegas Alfonso

 # Problem set 1
-Our result of the problem set 1 is found in Practice01_final.ipynb
+Our result for the problem set 1 is found in Practice01_final.ipynb